OdatNurd/OverrideAudit/README.md

 When enabled, this allows you to see the source files and related time stamps of both files that participated in the diff even when there are no changes to display.

+This applies both to a bulk diff as well as a single file diff, but note that for a single file diff this option will only have an effect if `diff_unchanged` is set to `"diff"`, as otherwise no diff is displayed.

 ### `save_on_diff`: true/false (Default: false) ###